-The decibels added figure is the amount added to ASA or USASI at each specific frequency to convert to ANSI or older equivalent ISO values.
+^{} The decibels added figure is the amount added to ASA or USASI at each specific frequency to convert to ANSI or older equivalent ISO values.

-- Special Issuance of Medical Certificates.
+Special Issuance of Medical Certificates.
 Applicants who do not meet the auditory standards may be found eligible for a SODA.
 An applicant seeking a SODA must make the request in writing to the Aerospace Medicine Certification Division, AAM-300.
-A determination of qualifications will be made on the basis of a special medical examination by an ENT consultant, a MFT, or operational experience. - 2.
-Bilateral Deafness.
-If otherwise qualified, the AMCD may issue a combination medical/student pilot certificate with the limitation VALID FOR STUDENT PILOT PURPOSES ONLY as well as the limitation NOT VALID FOR CONTROL ZONES OR AREAS WHERE RADIO COMMUNICATION IS REQUIRED.
-This will enable the applicant to proceed with training to the point of a private pilot checkride.
+A determination of qualifications will be made on the basis of a special medical examination by an ENT consultant, a MFT, or operational experience.

+- 2. Bilateral Deafness.
 See Items 25-30.

-When the student pilot's instructor confirms the student's eligibility for a private pilot checkride, the applicant should submit a written request to the AMCD, for an authorization for a MFT.
+If otherwise qualified, when the student pilot's instructor confirms the student's eligibility for a private pilot checkride, the applicant should submit a written request to the AMCD for an authorization for a MFT.
 This test will be given by an FAA inspector in conjunction with the checkride.
 If the applicant successfully completes the test, the FAA will issue a third-class medical certificate and SODA.
-Pilot activities will be restricted to areas in which radio communication is not required.

-3. Hearing Aids.
+Pilot activities will be restricted to areas in which radio communication is not required. - 3.
+Hearing Aids.
 If the applicant requires the use of hearing aids to meet the standard, issue the certificate with the following restriction: